abevoelker/blog/source/_posts/2012-07-13-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 ```

 There's not a whole lot going on here, besides the `&&` which is just for
-chaining method calls together, as long as the previous one in the chain
+chaining method calls together, continuing as long as every call returns true
-returned true (you've probably seen it in bash scripts or many other
+(you've probably seen it in bash scripts or many other
 languages).
-Also, we use [`Hash#merge`][17] in the `put` method to force
+Also, we again use [`Hash#merge`][17] in the `put` method to force
 `cust_num` to be the value passed in from the URL, and not a value that the
 user provides.
 For the same reason, we use [`Hash#reject`][16] in the `patch`
 method to pull out any user-provided value for `cust_num`.